 Reading the Bible aloud with a group of people is an ancient practice.
 In fact, the origins of the Bible are rooted in public readings among members of the community.
 Explore the origins and development of this fascinating biblical topic, and see how it offers us a model for engaging the Scriptures in our own day.Video Details

-There's a verse in 1 Timothy 4:13 that says, "Until I come, devote yourself to the public reading of Scripture, to preaching and to teaching."
-In this verse, Paul is instructing a young preacher named Timothy in the ways that he can keep his congregation engaged.
+This is a quote from 1 Timothy 4:13, where Paul is instructing a young pastor named Timothy on how to keep his congregation engaged.
 The importance of preaching and teaching are easy enough to understand, but what about the public reading of Scripture?

-For Paul, reading Bible verses in public was a highly important practice.
+For Paul, reading the Bible publicly was a highly important practice.

-For Paul, reading Bible verses in public was a highly important practice.
-In fact, it's a practice that dates all the way back to Mt.
-Sinai when the Israelites were first rescued from Egypt.
-No longer slaves to the Egyptians, the Israelite people needed a new identity, a new story to identify with.
-To solve this problem, Moses gathered the people together and read the Scriptures aloud to them, reminding them of where they came from, who they are, and the new future they have been called to live for.
-This is the first example we are given of public reading from Holy Scripture.
+This practice dates all the way back to Mount Sinai when the Israelites were first rescued from Egypt.
+No longer slaves to the Egyptians, the people needed a new story to identify with.
+Moses gathered the people together and read the Scriptures aloud to them, reminding them of where they came from, who they are, and the new future they have been called to.
+This is the first example in the Bible of public reading of Scripture.

-When the Israelites arrived in the Promised Land, Joshua read Scriptures aloud to them again.
-However, upon Joshua's death, we really don't see much more public reading of Holy Scripture for a period of time.
-During this period, the Israelite people forget their story and the mission they were called to.
+When the Israelites arrived in the promised land, Joshua read Scripture aloud to them again as an act of remembering their deliverance and covenant relationship with Yahweh.
+But after Joshua's death, we don't read much more about the public reading of Scripture.
+During this period, the Israelites forgot their story and their covenant promise.
 This led to a generation that did not know God.
-Centuries later though, a king named Josiah rediscovered the Scriptures and called the people together to have them read aloud.
+But centuries later, a king named Josiah rediscovered the Scriptures and called the people together to have them read aloud.

-Due to the powerful effect of public Scripture reading, reading Scripture aloud became a key practice in the Jewish faith.
-Even Jesus Himself participated in this practice, and it was during the weekly reading of Scriptures that He first launched His mission.
-He read from the scroll of Isaiah and then told everyone that the words He read were written about Him.
-After this event, the timeline of public Scripture reading brings us back around to when Paul instructed Timothy in the importance of the practice.
+Because of this rich biblical history, public reading is a key practice in the Jewish faith.
+Jesus also participated in this practice, and it was during the weekly reading of Scripture that he launched his mission.
+He read from the scroll of Isaiah and then told everyone that the words he read were written about him.
+So when Paul talks about this practice to Timothy, there is a long history of this practice among Jewish people.

 Continue Your Learning Journey